microsoft/PwR-NL2DSL/README.md

 # PWR NL2DSL

 Robust NL2DSL for workflows.
 This package converts natural language (NL) instructions into a fixed domain specific language (DSL).
+This is a core library for [PwR Studio](https://github.com/microsoft/PwR-Studio)

 ## DSL